Volker Bouffier

 Volker Bouffier (born 18 December 1951) is a German politician of the Christian Democratic Union (CDU) who served as Minister President of the German state of Hessen from 31 August 2010 to 31 May 2022.
 From 1 November 2014 until 31 October 2015 he was President of the Bundesrat and ex officio deputy to the President of Germany.

 Bouffier has been serving as the chairman of the CDU in Hesse since July 2010.
 From 1999 to 2010, he was State Minister of Interior and Sports in of Hessen.
 Bouffier is a lawyer by profession.
 Because of his participation in state government, he is the longest serving Member of the Bundesrat, representing Hessen since 1999.

 Early life and career

 Bouffier grew up in Giessen.
 His father Robert Bouffier (1920–1999) was a lawyer and CDU local politician in Giessen; his grandfather Robert Ferdinand August Bouffier (1883–1971) moved from Strasbourg to Giessen in 1906, where he later became a CDU politician.
 His paternal family is of French Huguenot ancestry.

 He studied law at the University of Giessen and completed his studies in 1977.
 From 1975 to 1978 he was a research assistant in public law at the University of Giessen, and in 1978 he was called to the bar.
 He practiced law for many years in addition to his political activities and is currently an inactive partner in the law firm Bouffier & Wolf.

+In 2024 he took part in a musical project called "Ein offenes Herz" by electronic musician Thomas Albertsen (Globotom) reciting quotes from Johann Wolfgang v.
+Goethe's novel "The Sorrows of Young Werther".